 For VNF with high data throughput requirement (e.g. EPC SAE-GW), the performance of VMs can be improved by SR-IOV and 40G NIC.

-With the co-existing of the ZTE DPDK OVS and SR-IOV solutions, the CPU and the network resources are fully used, reducing the compute nodes.
+ZTE DPDK OVS and SR-IOV solutions co-exist to make full use of CPU and network resources, reducing compute nodes.

 Deployment strategy of 5G core network